jeffjuann/jeffjuann.com/README.md

 ## 🔎 Future Enhancements

-Future updates will integrate [Contentful](https://www.contentful.com/), a headless CMS, to facilitate real-time content management.
-This enhancement will enable dynamic updates without manual repository changes, streamlining content creation and management.
+In the future, we plan to integrate [Contentful](https://www.contentful.com/), a headless CMS, to facilitate real-time content management.
+This enhancement will enable dynamic updates without requiring manual changes in the repository, thereby streamlining the process of content creation and management.